LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/term_expansion_2.rst.txt

 The ``term_expansion/2`` predicate may return a list of terms.
 Returning an empty list effectively suppresses the term.

-Term expansion may be also be applied when compiling source files by defining the object providing access to the ``term_expansion/2`` clauses as a :term:`hook object`.
+Term expansion may also be applied when compiling source files by defining the object providing access to the ``term_expansion/2`` clauses as a :term:`hook object`.
 Clauses for the ``term_expansion/2`` predicate defined within an object or a category